 The British financial services company has enjoyed a long and fruitful partnership with the Premier League.
 Aside from having served as the league’s title sponsor between 2001 and 2016, Barclays continues to serve the Premier League as its Official Bank.

-The two parties last renewed their partnership in March 2019 to run until the end of the 2021-22 season in a deal worth £31.5 million.
+The two parties renewed their partnership in March 2019 to run until the end of the 2021-22 season in a deal worth £31.5 million.
+Later, in December 2021, the two again renewed their partnership, with the new agreement set to run until the end of the 2024-25 season.

-The AB InBev beer brand serves as the Official Beer to the Premier League since July 2019 and covers over 20 countries across five continents.
+The AB InBev beer brand has served as the Official Beer to the Premier League since July 2019 and covers over 20 countries across five continents.

 The partnership sees the two parties work on several fan engagement activities, with Budweiser also holding image rights for the Premier League players to feature in its promotional content.